gretamagkekse/voting-system-vue/README.md

 ## Voting system with Vue.js and FastAPI

-This project shows a simple voting system using Vue.js with Vuetify for frontend purposes and FastAPI python scrip for backend services.
+This project shows a simple voting system using Vue.js with Vuetify for frontend purposes and FastAPI python script for backend services.